historic-trails/website/docs/sites/alexander-majors-house.md

 ## Location
 {% include figure.html
   class="img-left"
-  width="33%"
+  width="25%"
-  caption="Alexander Majors house is on the east side of road near 85th street [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-location.jpg"
+  caption="The Majors House is on the east side of road, near 85th Street. [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-location.jpg"
 %}

-The house is situated approximately 16 feet from the Missouri-Kansas border, which--at the time of construction--also served as the  western boundary of the United States.[^NPSFormi]  Majors, an astute businessman, chose a strategic location for his homestead; Kansas Territory was not yet a state, meaning that Majors owed no taxes on his corrals, grazing lands, oxen pens, barns, wagons, and blacksmith shops.
+The house is situated approximately sixteen feet from the Missouri-Kansas border, which--at the time of construction--also served as the  western boundary of the United States.[^NPSFormi]  Majors, an astute businessman, chose a strategic location for his homestead; Kansas Territory was not yet a state, meaning that Majors owed no taxes on his corrals, grazing lands, oxen pens, barns, wagons, and blacksmith shops.
 The Santa Fe Trail also ran right past the property, granting Majors and his firm easy access to one of their economic lifelines.[^WornallMajorsHouseMuseumsii]

+## Majors' House
+{% include figure.html
+  class="img-right"
+  width="25%"
+  caption="The Alexander Majors House and its grounds. [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-site-plan.PNG"
+%}

+The house was built in 1856 on a 300-acre farmstead on the Missouri-Kansas border.
+This property served both as family home and headquarters for Majors' freighting company.[^WPAGuide1998iv] Two years later, when the contract system changed and Majors' wife died, he remarried and moved his family to Nebraska City to oversee shipments to Utah; he gave away the state line property to his daughter Rebecca. [^Morton2012e][^WPAGuide1998v]

 ## Who Was Alexander Majors?